 The Fanbase: Game of Thrones fans, which is a large part of HBO’s subscriber base at this point.

 Everything we know so far: At one point, HBO president Casey Bloys said there could be as many as five prequel series after Game of Thrones completes its run this year.
 Developed with Martin and talents like The Leftovers‘ Carly Wray and Kick-Ass‘s Jane Goldman, multiple premises were in an informal competition for the broadcast slot.
 Goldman’s eventually won out.
 Said to take place “thousands of years” before the War of the Five Kings, Goldman’s prequel series will focus on the decline of the Age of Heroes and the descent into the first Long Night.
-Production is expected to begin this year, but the series will not air until Game of Thrones completes its eighth and final season.
+Production on the pilot began in June, but as HBO has not yet picked it up for a full series, it would not air until at least 2021 — if at all.

 The cast announced so far include:

 Josh Whitehouse (Poldark)

 Denise Gough (Monday)

 Jamie Campbell Bower (Fantastic Beasts: The Crimes of Grindelwald)

 Sheila Atim (Harlots)

 Alex Sharp (How to Talk to Girls at Parties)